Gazette journalists tweet about the shooting inside their building: 'Please help us'

 Photojournalist Joshua McKerrow said that he was safe and not in the newsroom during the shooting, and began to identify fellow journalists and employees who have been confirmed safe.
 He simply wrote he was "Heartbroken," and posted images from the scene.

-Danielle Ohl, a news reporter at the paper who tweeted she was on vacation at the time of the shooting, said that one of her colleagues "is in the hospital with an injury."
+Danielle Ohl, a news reporter at the paper who tweeted she was on vacation, said that one of her colleagues "is in the hospital with an injury."
 She identified five other coworkers who "are ok."

 Another employee of the Gazette, Bill Wagner, tweeted that he's "okay" and was not in the newsroom at the time of the shooting.